The Puttenham Trust

 Overview

-The Puttenham Trust is a small, locally-focused charitable trust established through the efforts of Joan Newman (1921-2000) to support the Puttenham village community near Tring, Hertfordshire.
-With annual expenditure ranging from £99,000 to £115,000 in recent years, the Trust generates income primarily through property rentals.
-The charity makes grants to multiple beneficiaries including local university students, elderly and infirm residents, local charities, and maintains St Mary's Church and Cecilia Hall.
-Operating without a website or formal application process, this trust exemplifies traditional community philanthropy administered through personal connections and local knowledge by its seven volunteer trustees.
+The Puttenham Trust is a small, locally-focused charitable trust established through the efforts of Joan Newman (1921-c.2000) to support the Puttenham village community near Tring, Hertfordshire.
+With annual income of approximately £80,000-85,000 in recent years, the Trust makes grants to multiple beneficiaries including local university students, elderly and infirm residents, local charities, and maintains St Mary's Church and Cecilia Hall.
+Operating without a website or formal application process, this trust exemplifies traditional community philanthropy administered through personal connections and local knowledge by its trustees.

 Funding Priorities